pmcharrison/psynet-mirror/docs/about.rst

 About
 =====

-`dlgr_utils` is an extension of the `Dallinger platform <http://docs.dallinger.io/en/latest/>`_, a powerful framework for automating online data collection through crowdsourcing platforms such as `Amazon Mechanical Turk <https://www.mturk.com/>`_.
+`psynet` is an extension of the `Dallinger platform <http://docs.dallinger.io/en/latest/>`_, a powerful framework for automating online data collection through crowdsourcing platforms such as `Amazon Mechanical Turk <https://www.mturk.com/>`_.
-The `dlgr_utils` framework provides an additional level of abstraction above Dallinger, helping users to focus on the control flow of the experiment rather than the details of its implementation.
+The `psynet` framework provides an additional level of abstraction above Dallinger, helping users to focus on the control flow of the experiment rather than the details of its implementation.
 Many of its features were inspired by `psychTestR <https://pmcharrison.github.io/psychTestR/>`_, an experiment design